Introduction: The Allure and Responsibility of Ninja Weapon Training

 Proper Grip and Stance

 Every weapon has a specific grip that affects control and power.
-For nunchaku, hold the handle with a relaxed grip near the base; a death grip reduces whiplash speed.
+For nunchaku, hold the handle with a relaxed grip near the base.
+A death grip reduces whiplash speed and control.
 For katana, the grip should be firm but not tense, with the back hand supporting the front.
-Practice basic stances (izen, sanchin, or kiba dachi) for five minutes before any weapon work.
+Practice basic stances such as izen, sanchin, or kiba dachi for five minutes before any weapon work.
 A stable stance provides a platform for safe, efficient movement.
+Review grip tutorials from reputable instructors to ensure you start correctly.

 Progressing from Basic to Advanced Drills